American Legion: Controversy

+Americanism

 The Legion's efforts to promote Americanism during the 1920s included urging its members to report on publication materials perceived to be subversive, left-wing, or reflective of radical foreign political views, and established a National Americanism Commission to oversee its actions related to subversive activities.
-It commissioned the development of textbooks that promoted American patriotism, worked with members of the National Education Association to promote the teaching of history from an American perspective, and sought the removal of textbooks it saw as "un-American".
-It also supported legislation restricting immigration and seditious speech, and used its influence in an effort to deny public forums to speakers whose views it opposed.
+It commissioned the development of textbooks that promoted American patriotism, worked with members of the National Education Association to promote teaching history from an American perspective, and sought the removal of textbooks it saw as "un-American".
+In 1940 the Legion joined conservative publicists who were attacking high school American history textbooks by Harold Rugg.
+They complained the books were politically loaded against business and promoted socialism.

-In 1924, the Legion, led by its lobbyist Col. John Thomas Taylor, and other veterans organizations won their battle for additional compensation for World War I veterans with the passage of the World War Adjusted Compensation Act.
-Most payments were scheduled to be paid in 1945.
+The Legion supported legislation restricting immigration and seditious speech and used its influence in an effort to deny public forums to speakers whose views it opposed.

 In 1923, Legion Commander Alvin Owsley cited Italian Fascism as a model for defending the nation against the forces of the left.
 Owsley said:

-If ever needed, The American Legion stands ready to protect our country's institutions and ideals as the Fascisti dealt with the destructionists who menaced Italy! ...
+If ever needed, the American Legion stands ready to protect our country's institutions and ideals as the Fascisti dealt with the destructionists who menaced Italy! ...
 The American Legion is fighting every element that threatens our democratic government—Soviets, anarchists, IWW, revolutionary socialists and every other red ...
-Do not forget that the Fascisti are to Italy what The American Legion is to the United States.
+Do not forget that the Fascisti are to Italy what the American Legion is to the United States.

-The Legion invited Mussolini to speak at its convention as late as 1930.
+The Legion invited Mussolini to speak at its convention as late as 1930, but he never came.

-The Legion was instrumental in the creation of the U.S. Veterans' Bureau, now known as the Department of Veterans Affairs.
-The Legion also created its own American Legion Baseball Program, hosting national tournaments annually from 1926.

-Commander Travers D. Carmen awarded Charles Lindbergh its "Distinguished Service Medal", the medal's first recipient, on July 22, 1927.
-The Legion's national convention was held in Paris in September 1927.
-A major part of this was drum and bugle corps competition in which approximately 14,000 members took part.